Pitching to Radio

 - Enlisted on the Data Protection Act register (or good reason why not) and be willing to complete relevant training if needed.

-If you are not a member of an independent production company please see Ideas from the Public for more information.
+If you are not a member of an independent production company please see Ideas from the Public page for more information.

 Independent companies who do not have a Proteus account and who wish to submit programme ideas, must first be registered on the BBC Radio Independent Production Company Database (see above).